XPIAN/xpian.github.io/baptisminearlychristianity.md

 be instructed.

-Theophilus of Antioch, writing a defence of Christianity to a friend named Autolycus, describes baptism this way: "Moreover, the things proceeding from the waters were blessed by God, that this also might be a sign of men's being destined to receive repentance and remission of sins, through the water and laver of regeneration,---as many as come to the truth, and are born again, and receive blessing from God."[^21] Theophilus seems to follow the frequent pattern we have seen up to this point of connecting baptism, repentance and freedom from sin.
+Theophilus of Antioch, writing a defence of Christianity to a friend named Autolycus, describes baptism this way: "Furthermore, those created from the waters were blessed by God so that this might serve as a pattern of men’s future reception of repentance and remission of sins through water and a bath of regeneration, in the case of all who approach the truth and are reborn and receive a blessing from God."[^21] Theophilus seems to follow the frequent pattern we have seen up to this point of connecting baptism, repentance and freedom from sin.

 Clement of Alexandria's writings contain two relevant references to baptism.
-The first is from T*he Exhortation to the Greeks*[^22]:
+The first is from *The Exhortation to the Greeks*[^22]:
 "'Become righteous,' says the Lord.
-You that thirst, come to the water;
+'You that are thirsty, come to the water; and as many as have no money, go and buy and drink without money.'
+It is to the font, to salvation, to enlightenment that He invites us."
+Although this
-and you that have no money, come, and buy and drink without money.
-He invites to the laver, to salvation, to illumination."
-Although this reference is more subtle than some of the others, it still connects baptism with a desire to change.
+reference is more subtle than some of the others, it still connects baptism with a desire to change.